Skip to main content

 In 2022, a cluster of syphilis among women in southwest Michigan caught the attention of federal health officials.

-It began when a woman walked into the Kalamazoo County Health & Community Services Department and “said ‘I think I’m going blind,’” recalled Dr. William Nettleton, medical director for and the report's lead author.
+It began when a woman walked into the Kalamazoo County Health & Community Services Department and “said ‘I think I’m going blind,’” recalled Dr. William Nettleton, the department's medical director and the report's lead author.

 Four other women in the area also developed ocular syphilis — a rare development in which the bacteria causes vision problems.
 The women reported symptoms that ranged from headaches and mild hearing loss to blurred and double vision.